NRCHKB/NRCHKB.github.io/content/wiki/introduction/faq/index.md

 In some cases, it may be useful, even essential, to differentiate a command from the previous node or Home.app in order to avoid a loop problem.

 {{< alert icon="👉" >}}Find more about [Passthrough Messages]({{< ref "/wiki/nodes/output-messages" >}} "Passthrough Messages").{{< /alert >}}

+## Miscellaneous oddities...

+- We **highly recommend** setting your Node-RED editor to "Deploy modified nodes" only.
+This will keep the backend for homekit nodes from restarting so often while making edits, keeping the Home app much happier.

+<<insert screenshot here>>

+- Sometimes Node-RED will send multiple copies of each message when you've been working on a lot of flows, simply restart Node-RED to clear the caches and you'll usually be back to normal

+- If something new is really struggling, the first thing to try is remove the problem service node, deploy, then add it back.
+If things still struggle it might be helpful to remove the problem nodes *and* bridge from Node-RED and the Home app - then add it all back in.